regrunge/super-clock/readme.md

 - MST time on Mars;
 - Comparison of speed of fast objects;
 - "On this day" event;
-- Moon phase
+- Moon phase;
-- Dates in ancient Greek, Babylonian, Jewish and Roman
+- Dates in ancient Greek, Babylonian, Jewish and Roman;
-- Mayan calendar
+- Mayan calendar.